 The Athens County Humane Society is a 501(c)3 nonprofit organization.

 We are a 100% volunteer organization.
 We support our programs through fundraising, donations and memberships; we do not receive government funding.
 We are NOT affiliated with the Athens County Dog Shelter, which is a county-run shelter.

 The services we provide include:

-- lower-cost spay or neuter options and financial assistance with spay/neuter
+- low-cost spay/neuter options and financial assistance with spay/neuter

 - resources to help community members find safe and secure new homes for pets